sara-sabr/github-evaluation/slide-one.md

 ### Summary
   - The Learning Paths take between 1.5 to 2 hours to complete.
-  - Each team member has a series of courses they should prioritize
+  - Each team member has a series of courses assigned to them
   - CI/CD learning, necessary for software development projects